Lincoln in the Bardo: Development

 In a The New Yorker Radio Hour podcast with David Remnick, Saunders described how a melancholic Lincoln the Mystic statue, sculpted by James Earle Fraser, propelled him through the novel.
 The statue is in front of his office at Syracuse University, near the Tolley Hall.

 Saunders has said that he was "scared to write this book".
 He worried about his ability to portray Lincoln, but decided that limiting his characterization to a single night made the writing process "not easy, but easier, because I knew just where he was in his trajectory as president".
-Given that his work is generally set in the present, Saunders compared writing a novel set in 1862 to "running with leg weights" because he "couldn't necessarily do the voices that I would naturally create".
+Given that his other work is generally set in the present, Saunders compared writing a novel set in 1862 to "running with leg weights" because he "couldn't necessarily do the voices that I would naturally create".

 Setting

 Much of the novel takes place in the bardo, a Tibetan Buddhist term for the "intermediate state" between death and reincarnation when the consciousness is not connected to a body.
 In Saunders's conception, the "ghosts" that inhabit the bardo are "disfigured by desires they failed to act upon while alive" and are threatened by permanent entrapment in the liminal space.
 They are unaware that they have died, referring to the space as their "hospital-yard" and to their coffins as "sick-boxes".

 Saunders has said that, while he named the setting after Tibetan tradition, he incorporated elements of the Christian and Egyptian afterlives, so as not to be "too literal."
 The selection of the term "bardo", he said, was "partly to help the reader not to bring too many preconceptions to it... in a book about the afterlife, it's good to destabilize all of the existing beliefs as much as you can."